Canon 650D vs Panasonic GH3

 It is notable that the GH3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 650D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH3 (unlike the 650D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 650D and the GH3 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the GH3 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the GH3 was followed by the Panasonic GH4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 650D and GH3 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Panasonic GH3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 650D or the Panasonic GH3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.